PhishPhillet/phishphillet/docs/_posts/2023-09-08-confidential-phish.md

 - The consignment of the consignment is a consignment?
 - This is not about royalty; it deals with a lesser president.
 But he was deposed and is in house arrest.
 Close enough, don't you think?
+- However, there was a real military coup in Gabon.
+On August 30, President Ali Bongo Ondimba was removed from power.
+Our phisher is aware of the news; props for that.
 - No *kindly* today.
 I feel sad.
 - This phisher is pretending to be just a lowly cook.
 Can't be that lowly because he is *personal cook* and is also supposed to be in the same house